Hundred of Cotton

 The Hundred of Cotton is a hundred in the County of Chandos, South Australia, established in 1894.

+The Hundred of Cotton was named on 4 January 1894 by Governor Kintore after George Witherage Cotton MLC who had been a member of the South Australian Legislative Council from 1882 to 1892.

 History

 The traditional owners of the land are the Ngargad Australian Aboriginal tribes.
-The explorer Edward Eyre passed through the area during his 1940-1841 travels.
+The explorer Edward Eyre passed through the area during his 1840-1841 travels.

-The towns of Kalkam, Parrakie and Mulpata are within the hundred.
+The former towns of Kulkami, Mulpata and Wilkawatt are within the hundred.
+Modern locality boundaries put three quarters of the Hundred of Cotton on the western side of Lameroo, and the southwestern quarter in Parrakie.
+Neither town centre is in this Hundred.